Perth Lunar 2024 Gold

 In 2016 gold and silver Panda coins changed from being weighed in ounces to grams.
 The one troy ounce version was replaced with a coin weighing 30 grams.
 That’s slightly less than a troy ounce, which equals 31,1034768 grams.

-The Gold Britannia 2024 continues the history and beauty of this signature product from the Royal Mint.
-The 2024 Britannia is also available in silver.
+The Gold Britannia 2025 bullion continues the history and beauty of this signature product from the Royal Mint and is now available to pre-order from Dillon Gage.
+The 2025 Britannia is also available in silver.

 DEALERS – Order NOW!: Call the trading room to order 800.375.4653 or login to FizTrade.com.